KASA-TV: Newscasts

+Rebroadcasters

+Satellite stations

+In addition to the main station, with transmitter on Sandia Crest, KASA-TV operates two satellite stations to rebroadcast the station's programming to southeastern New Mexico.

 Translators

-Unusually for a Spanish-language television station, KASA-TV has a translator network comparable to those of the major English-language stations in Albuquerque, with 22 rebroadcasters in New Mexico and Colorado.
+KASA-TV has 23 low-power rebroadcasters in New Mexico and Colorado.
 In early 1987, KGSW-TV began building translators in such cities as Alamosa, Durango, and Farmington.
 Around the same time, the then-KNMZ-TV built its first rebroadcaster, to serve Farmington.